 "DINAPORE.-The three Native Regiments, the 7th, 8th, and 40th, deserted bodily on the afternoon of the 25th, taking with them their arms.
-The percussion caps in store had been removed in the morning, and the demand to deliver over the caps in pouch was the immediate cause of the mutiny.
+The percussion caps in store had been removed in the morning, and the demand to deliver over the caps in pouch was the im-mediate cause of the mutiny.
 An attempt was, after some delay, made to follow the mutineers, but its result was quite fruitless.
-Nothing was done for some days, when a detachment, consisting of two companies of the 10th Foot, two companies of the 22nd Foot, and fifty Sikhs, were sent under Captain Dunbar, of the 10th, to drive the mutineers out of Arrah, to which place they had proceeded, and were besieging the civil officers and European residents.
-The party landed at night from the steamer, and proceeded towards Arrah.
-In the dark they were led into an ambuscade, were attacked by the mutineers, and driven back with the loss of nearly half the party.
+Nothing was done for some days, when a detachment, consisting of two companies of the 10th Foot, two companies of the 22nd Foot, and fifty Sikhs, were sent under Captain Dunbar, of the 10th, to drive the mutineers out of Arrah, to which place they another rebellious set, she called to her husband to shoot had proceeded, and were besieging the civil officers and her at once.
+He did so, his child also, and then himself.
+European residents.
+The party landed at night from A Major Robertson has also shot his wife and children the steamer, and proceeded towards Arrah.
+In the dark and himself, under similar circumstances.
+This is a new they were led into an ambuscade, were attacked by the mutineers, and driven back with the loss of nearly half the party.
 The remnant had returned to Dinapore.
-Major-General Lloyd had been removed from his command for his culpable neglect, and the Commander-in-Chief has been requested to institute the usual preliminary inquiry preparatory to his trial by court-martial.
-No further attempt was made to relieve Arrah from Dinapore, but Major Eyre, of the Artillery, had proceeded from Buxar with three guns and one hundred and fifty of the 5th Fusiliers, and is understood to have reached Arrah on the 3rd.
-This mutiny of the Dinapore troops has rendered the trunk road unsafe, and has put a stop to the telegraphic communication with Benares.
+Major-General Lloyd had been removed from his command for his culpable neglect, and the Commander-in- and indignation of public feeling at home.
+The Chief has been requested to institute the usual preliminary inquiry preparatory to his trial by court-martial. in the States :-No further attempt was made to relieve Arrah from Dinapore, but Major Eyre, of the Artillery, had proceeded ference, in view of this India business, is al from Buxar with three guns and one hundred and fifty of the 5th Fusiliers, and is understood to have reached Arrah on the 3rd.
+This mutiny of the Dinapore troops has rendered the trunk road unsafe, and has put a stop the world has not seen since Xerxes and Napoleon.
+I to the telegraphic communication with Benares.
 The mail carts, however, continue to run regularly.
 Troops are now being sent along the trunk road to occupy it.

-"FEROZEPORE .--- No news.
+FEROZEPORE.-No news.
 It is understood that the 10th Light Cavalry have been disarmed.

-"FUTTYGHUR. - It is understood that Futtyghur is fallen.
-Many of the officers and European residents [to. were killed, others escaped, were taken by the Nena at Bhitoor, and were murdered at Cawnpore, on the 15th of July, to the number of forty-nine.
-"GHAZEEPORE .--- All continues well.
-Two guns have been landed at this place.
+"FUTTYGHUR. --- It is understood that Futtyghur has fallen.
+Many of the officers and European residents were killed, others escaped, were taken by the Nena at and cant of Exeter Hall really emasculated the British Bhitoor, and were murdered at Cawnpore, on the 15th of July, to the number of forty-nine. been landed at this place.
 The Azimghur party had arrived.

 " LAHORE .- All well up to last accounts.
 "LUCKNOW.-The column under Brigadier-General Havelock, which had advanced to the relief of Lucknow as far as Busheergunge, was, in consequence of the amount of sickness, cholera having broken out severely, obliged to fall back four miles, to enable the sick to be sent back to Cawnpore.
 Lucknow, by the last accounts, was holding out.
 The officiating Chief Commissioner, Major Banks, had been killed.